AHC Global Health Seed Grants: Research in Uganda

 - Proposals will be selected through a competitive peer review process

-- Applicants will be notified of their funding in May 2016
+- Applicants will be notified of their funding at the end of May 2017

 Please see the Seed Grant RFP for details and instructions.